What About Our Public Schools? Is HOPE the Answer?

 On the surface that looks a little iffy.

 HOPE is a big, expensive hoping and wishing program and it’s eroding the chances of actually fixing the problems with the public schools.
 It’s almost an admission that public schools can’t be saved.
 If our government believed they can’t, why spend tax money to keep them going?
-It’s hard not to believe sometimes that our government, in fact, wants to destroy public schools.
-There’s the evidence of the Koch Brothers and other conservative donors from out of state spending money in local election in West Virginia to favor people who do not believe in the good public schools can deliver.
+It’s hard not to believe sometimes that our government, in fact, wants to weaken public schools.
+There’s the evidence of the Koch Brothers and other conservative donors from out of state spending money in local elections in West Virginia to favor people who do not believe in the good that public schools can deliver.

 Here’s the simple reason why we should fight back.
 Public schools are incubators for cultural cohesion.
 This idea is encapsulated in the U.S. Constitution as part of the goal of creating a more perfect union.
-It’s hard to imagine a perfect union coming about when everyone is taught differently on what’s important to put in and what’s chosen to leave out.
+It’s hard to imagine a perfect union coming about when everyone is taught differently on what’s important to put in and what’s decided to leave out.
 Public education is a safeguard against splitting neighbors and communities apart.

 Though the U.S. Constitution is mute on the subject of schooling, every state constitution mandates some form of publicly funded education.
 In the case of WV, we require “a thorough and efficient system of free schools.”
 All of this is weaselly language because there are few concessions made to the reality that not all localities in the state will have the same view of what thorough and efficient mean, especially as thoroughness and efficiency are tied to money and how it’s spent.